MikeGongolidis/GameOnboard/backend/README.md

 You will see the server up and running!

-You can test the server by opening a new terminal window, getting in the same folder (activate virtual environment again) and execute: ```python websockets ws://localhost:8765/```
+You can test the server by opening a new terminal window, getting in the same folder (activate virtual environment again) and execute: ```python -m websockets ws://localhost:8765/```

 You will be able to send messages from the new terminal window and see them in the server terminal.
 Play around!